-- Observe the legal requirements specific to each country. - For safety reasons.
-SEAT recommends that children under 12 years of age are transported on the rear seats. - Only if you have no alternative should a child travel on the front passenger seat \Rightarrow page 42.
+- Observe the legal requirements specific to each country. - .
+For safety reasons, SEAT recommends that children under 12 years of age are transported on the rear seats. - Only if you have no alternative should a child travel on the front passenger seat ⇒ page 43.
 The safest place in the vehicle is on the rear seat behind the front passenger seat. - Child must always use a child restraint system when travelling in the vehicle.
-The child restraint system must be suitable for the height, weight and constitution of the child. - Only one child may occupy a child seat. - Follow the user instructions from the child seat manufacturer and always keen them in the vehicle - If the child seat is secured using the seat belt, guide the seat belt through or around the child seat according to the instructions of the child seat manufacturer - Make sure the belt webbing is correctly positioned and that the child is sitting properly. - The child seat should be installed on the rear seat behind the front passenger seat so that the child can exit the car on the kerb side. - Do not leave toys or other loose objects on the child seat or on the seat while the vehicle is in motion.
+The child restraint system must be suitable for the height, weight and constitution of the child - Only one child may occupy a child seat. - .
+Follow the user instructions from the child seat manufacturer and always keep them in the vehicle. - If the child seat is secured using the seat belt, guide the seat belt through or around the child seat according to the instructions of the child seat manufacturer - Make sure the belt webbing is correctly positioned and that the child is sitting properly. - .
+The child seat should be installed on the rear seat behind the front passenger seat so that the child can exit the car on the kerb side. - .
+Do not leave toys or other loose objects on the child seat or on the seat while the vehicle is in motion a) ECE-R: Economic Comission for Europe Regulation.